chrisdoble/gps-receiver/README.md

 - Produces estimates in as little as ~24 s from cold start (depending on environmental factors).
 - Location estimates tend to be within a few hundred metres of the true location.
 - Runs from pre-recorded sample files or a connected RTL-SDR.
-- Written in Python with no runtime dependencies other than NumPy and pyrtlsdr.
+- Written in Python with no runtime dependencies other than aiohttp (for the dashboard), NumPy, Pydantic (for data serialisation), and pyrtlsdr.

 # Setup